BDC Hamburger Icon

 • Create content about your brand.
 Generate evergreen content that ties your brand journey to the customer journey.
 Use your small business blog to create helpful content that inspires and adds value to your customers.

 • Address negative reviews or complaints publicly.
-Respond to negative comments as soon as they come to your attention.
-Consumers appreciate when brands show concern for customer satisfaction and a willingness to take responsibility to right a wrong.
+Respond to negative comments as soon as they are received.
+Consumers appreciate brands that show concern for customer satisfaction and a willingness to take responsibility for righting a wrong.

 • Never pay for reviews.
 While it’s OK to actively solicit positive reviews or testimonials, never pay for positive reviews.
 Fake reviews can backfire and cause additional damage to your reputation.